Mark LaMura

-Mark LaMura (October 18, 1948 – September 11, 2017) was an American actor.
+Mark LaMura (October 18, 1948 – September 11, 2017) was an American television actor.
 His name was occasionally spelled as Mark La Mura or Mark Lamura.

 Early years

-LaMura was born in Perth Amboy, New Jersey, one of six siblings born to Robert E. LaMura and Elizabeth (née Devlin) LaMura.
+LaMura was born in Perth Amboy, New Jersey, raised in Matawan and Marlboro, N.J.
+One of six siblings born to Robert E. LaMura and Elizabeth (née Devlin) LaMura.
 He graduated from Mater Dei High School.
 He was educated at Kent State University, St. Joseph's College, and the American Academy of Dramatic Arts.